mnowlin/poli307/syllabus/syllabus-schedule.md

 # Course Schedule

 __Subject to Change__.
-All changes will be announced in-class, through email, and on the [OAKS](https://lms.cofc.edu/d2l/home) course page.
+All changes will be announced in class, through email, and on the [OAKS](https://lms.cofc.edu/d2l/home) course page.

 ## Readings